Category: Shinto Shrines

 Imakumano Shrine (新熊野神社)

 Imakumano Shrine is located south of Sanjusangendo and along Higashioji Dori.
-It is said that the shrine was built by Ex-Emperor Goshirakawa in 1160.
+The shrine was built by Ex-Emperor Goshirakawa in 1160.
 Emperor Goshirakawa abdicated in 1158, and his residence at that time was Hojuji Temple, which is now located to the east of Sanjusangendo.
-The Ima-Kumano Shrine was built as a guardian…
+The Ima-Kumano Shrine was a guardian shrine while the Sanjusangendo was a…

 -